trustfractal/did_registry_demo/README.md

 ### On user KYC approval

-When a user submits their documents and our identity specialist verify their identity, if they've associated an EVM address with their account, our servers call `addUserAddress` with the user's address and personally unique id.
+When a user submits their documents and our identity specialist verify their identity, if they've associated an EVM address with their account, our servers call `addUserAddress` with the user's address and a personal unique id.

 <details>
   <summary>👁 Step-by-step demonstration</summary>